Neomancy/unitary-client/README.md

 The Unitary Desktop is single-page application and framework used to build modular applications from disparate components.
-Unitary Desktop focuses heavily on security doing things such as execution sandboxing, controlled communication, and automated logging.
+Unitary Desktop focuses heavily on security, doing things such as execution sandboxing, controlled communication, and automated logging.

 ## Quick start